toufiqkh/Analyzing-22-000-Employee-Records-using-SQL-Server/README.md

 Human Resources Data Analysis (SQL & People Analytics)

+ 11 business questions from Human Resources dataset:

+1.Employee Count by Department: How many active employees (those who have not left) are in each department?

+2.Gender Distribution: What is the breakdown of genders for active employees in the company?

+3.Longest-Serving Employees: Who are the top 5 longest-serving employees still currently working at the organization?

+4.Termination Count: How many employees have been terminated in total?

+5.Location Breakdown: What is the split between employees working at "Headquarters" versus "Remote" locations?

+6.Most Common Job Titles: What are the top job titles held across the organization?

+7.Geographic Presence: Which 5 states have the highest concentration of employees?

+8.Age Demographics: How many employees fall into the "Young," "Middle-aged," and "Senior" categories?

+9.Hiring Trends: How many hires were made each year to identify the company's growth trends?

+10.Above-Average Age: Which employees are older than the average age of the entire company?

+11.Departmental Turnover: What is the turnover rate for each department (comparing total hired to total terminated)?

 📌 Project Overview
 This project involves a comprehensive end-to-end data analysis of a corporate Human Resources dataset containing over 22,000 employee records.
 Using SQL Server (T-SQL), I performed extensive data cleaning, transformation, and exploratory data analysis (EDA) to uncover critical workforce insights regarding demographics, tenure, and turnover.